 DUI Attorneys in Tampa, FL

-If you were arrested for Driving under the Influence (DUI) then call us to discuss the best strategies to fight your charges.
-Since 2008, we have been in the same offices in downtown Tampa just a few blocks from the courthouse.
-We focus exclusively on criminal defense.
+The three attorneys in the firm focus exclusively on criminal defense.
 The largest part of our practice is devoted to fighting DUI cases in Hillsborough County.

 Although many out-of-town attorneys advertise for DUI cases in Tampa, very few of those attorneys actually work in Tampa and focus their career on DUI defense here in Hillsborough County.
 Find out why we are different.